MohamadSharafeddine/cognifyedu/README.md

 - As a parent, I want to understand my child’s abilities and development, so I can support their learning at home effectively.
 - As a parent, I want to view my child’s cognitive and behavioral insights, so I can monitor their academic and personal development.
+- As a parent, I want to ensure my child is engaged in their studies and thriving in their academic environment.

 #### Admin

 - As an admin, I want to view and manage all users, so I can oversee platform activities and ensure smooth operation.
 - As an admin, I want to view and manage courses, so I can ensure the platform’s educational content is up to date and properly organized.
+- As an admin, I want to ensure that parents can view their children's profiles and monitor their performance, so they can stay informed about their child's academic progress and provide necessary support.

 <br><br>